Living In Peace Project Information

-Rongo Backpackers & Gallery, Karamea Farm Baches, Karamea Connections and the Global Gypsy Gallery form the financial base of the project and support the development of the venture by providing income to fund expansion.
-The eco-tourism businesses incorporate art, permaculture, and volunteerism, into their management structures and strive to be energy efficient, progressive thinking, professional and profitable.
+Rongo Dinner, Bed & Breakfast, Karamea Farm Baches, Karamea Connections and the Global Gypsy Gallery form the financial base of the LiP Project and support the development of the venture by providing income to fund expansion.
+The eco-tourism businesses incorporate art, permaculture, and volunteerism, into their management structures and strive to be energy efficient, progressive, professional and profitable.

-Any business venture has an environmental impact, there is no way to avoid this fact, but the Living In Peace Project strives to minimise the environmental cost of operating the business and is always seeking to be more energy efficient.
+Any business venture has an environmental impact, but the Living In Peace Project strives to minimise the environmental cost of operating the business and is always pursuing means of being more energy efficient.

 Solar Hot Water

-Rongo Backpackers & Gallery has not used any electricity to heat water in the past four years of operation.
+Rongo Dinner, Bed & Breakfast has not used any electricity to heat water since 2005.
 The water is heated with an Apricus solar system and augmented with a wood-burning water heater and a wetback system on the living room fireplace.
 This is a significant cost saving in terms of economics and the environment.
 Karamea Farm Baches also have solar pre-heaters installed to defray the cost of heating the water with electricity and solar systems will be installed to heat the water at the baches in future.

 A 31-hectare (80-acre) regenerating bush property provides a carbon offset for the emissions associated with the business.
-To encourage people to fly to New Zealand from Europe, Asia and America and other parts of the world incurs a carbon cost that we must take responsibility for.
-To counter this, we keep the bush block as a carbon sink to absorb the carbon we produce in the service of our business.
+We actively encourage people to visit Karamea, a remote town in the remote country of New Zealand.
+To fly here from Europe, Asia and America and other parts of the world incurs a carbon cost for which we must take responsibility.
+To offset this, we keep the bush block to balance the carbon emissions we produce in the service of our business.
 The property doubles as an attraction and we plan to build a simple camp ground there to enable people to enjoy the property and have an experience that is not possible in many parts of the world.

-The project aims to be self-sufficient in the production of food––fruit, vegetables, meat and firewood––in addition, we will provide locally grown organic meals to our guests.
-The service will be established on a “no waste” model, the meals will be simple, organic, healthy and locally produced from seasonal fruit, vegetables, venison, beef, lamb, pork, chicken, fish and other seafood etc we have available at the time.
+The project aims to be self-sufficient in the production of food—fruit, vegetables, meat and firewood—in addition, we provide delicious organic meals for our guests.
+Our meals are made from organic, nutritious and locally produced seasonal fruit, vegetables, venison, beef, lamb, pork, chicken, fish and other seafood grown on our farm, or sourced locally.

 International travel is the best form of self-education available.
-To experience different cultures, fashions, food, architecture, art styles, language, traditions etc is extremely beneficial for and individual’s personal development and tourism is an important element in the Living In Peace Project business model.
-Karamea is rapidly becoming a popular destination for both domestic and international travellers and the Living In Peace Project aims to provide travellers to Karamea with a comprehensive, vibrant, educational and memorable travel experience.
+To experience different cultures, fashions, food, architecture, art styles, language, traditions etc. is extremely beneficial for and individual’s personal development and tourism is an important element in the LiP Project business model.
+Karamea is rapidly becoming a popular destination for both domestic and international travellers and the LiP Project aims to provide travellers to Karamea with a comprehensive, vibrant, educational and memorable travel experience.

-Permaculture is a self-sustaining organic farming system that will provide agricultural produce for the Living In Peace Project volunteers, enable us to serve fresh, locally grown organic meals to our guests, which will add value to our farm produce, provide top quality, healthy food for people staying at our accommodation facilities and minimise the carbon cost of food production by reducing the amount of food imported to Karamea to feed visitors to the region.
+Permaculture is a self-sustaining organic farming system that provides agricultural produce for the LiP Project volunteers and enables us to prepare fresh, locally grown organic meals for our guests.
+Providing our guests with top quality, healthy food is a focus that also minimises the carbon cost of food production by reducing the amount of food imported to Karamea to feed visitors to the region.

-Artistic excellence and creativity is the cornerstone of the Living In Peace Project.
+Artistic excellence and creativity is the cornerstone of the LiP Project.
 Rongo is the result of the collective imaginations of many creative people from all round the world and the entire property is now a work of art, which houses a fabulous and diverse local and international art collection.

-Rongo Backpackers & Gallery houses a community radio station–Karamea Radio 107.5FM.
-The radio station offers and opportunity for visitors and residents of Karamea to be disc jockeys play music live on air.
+Rongo Dinner, Bed & Breakfast houses a community radio station–Karamea Radio 107.5FM.
+The radio station offers and opportunity for visitors and residents of Karamea to be disc jockeys play their favourite music live on air.
 The radio station provides a community service, a source of entertainment, education, a means of broadcasting information about local events and civil service emergencies if required.
-Future possibilities include; boosting the signal strength to increase broadcast range, a recording studio for musicians, online streaming of the radio station and commercialisation to allow for advertising.
+Future possibilities include; boosting the signal strength to increase broadcast range, a recording studio for musicians and online streaming of radio broadcasts.

 This Website has been registered with the view to providing transport services along the West Coast involving other like-minded organisations and providing transport for travellers interested in exploring other eco-tourism operations on the Coast.
 This is a future project and will develop as resources become available.

-Tours, permaculture farm, campsite on land, locally grown organic food cafe, language exchange programme as well as yoga, photography, permaculture, organic growing, healing workshops.
+Tours, permaculture farm, forest campsite, locally grown organic food cafe, language exchange programme as well as yoga, photography, permaculture, meditation, organic food production and healing workshops.